IgorKowalczyk/majo.exe/README.md

 > * `Domains`: Enter your domain where the keys will be used.<br>
 > * `Owners`: By default, it will receive the email address you log in with.
 If you want to register for more accounts, enter the email addresses you want to specify<br>
 > * `Terms of Service`: Check the box to accept the reCAPTCHA Terms of Service<br>
-> * `Send alerts to owners`: Check the box to get alerts if Google detects problems with your site<br>
+> * `Send alerts to owners`: Check the box to get alerts if Google detects issues with your site<br>
 5. When complete, click the SUBMIT button.

 > Written by: <a href="https://github.com/MashedTuna">MashedPotato</a>